rethinkdb/rethinkdb-rs/api/ruby/aggregation/sum.md

 results, skipping elements of the sequence where that function returns `null` or a non-existence error.

+Returns 0 when called on an empty sequence.

 __Example:__ What's 3 + 5 + 7?

 ```rb